nlpub/russe/2022/tox/index.md

 * Content preservation check.
 Given to texts – original toxic sentence and generated paraphrase – the annotators should validate if these texts are with similar content.
 * Fluency task.
 The annotators validate if the text is written correctly and meaningful.

 After receiving manual scores of these three parameters, they again will be concatenated into one joint metric J as a superposition of three scores.
 This metric will be used for the final ranking of the participants.
-The final table with results will be published of the competition web-page (<https://russe.nlpub.org/2022/tox/>)
+The final table with results will be published on the [competition web-page](https://russe.nlpub.org/2022/tox/).

 ## Baselines

-We provide several baselines for this task: a rule-based Delete approach and an approach based on the T5 model <https://huggingface.co/sberbank-ai/ruT5-base>.
+We provide several baselines for this task: a rule-based Delete approach and an approach based on the [T5 model](https://huggingface.co/sberbank-ai/ruT5-base).

 Delete: This is a simple unsupervised method that eliminates toxic words based on a predefined toxic words vocabulary (link).
 The idea is often used on television and other media: rude words are bleeped out or hidden with special characters (usually an asterisk).

 T5-base: This is the supervised baseline based on the T5 model.
-We trained the ruT5-base model (<https://huggingface.co/sberbank-ai/ruT5-base>) on the train part of our dataset.
+We trained the [ruT5-base model](https://huggingface.co/sberbank-ai/ruT5-base) on the train part of our dataset.

 You are welcome to test other  brand new Russian Encoder-Decoder models (like GPT-2, GPT-3, T5, etc.) or other monolingual or multilingual Transformers.
 Also, we are expecting to see interesting modifications of classical Seq2Seq models or even brand-new approaches.